dgarcia360/openapi-boilerplate/CONTRIBUTING.md

-# Contributing to openapi-multifile
+# Contributing to openapi-boilerplate

-Thank you for considering contributing to openapi-multifile 🥳
+Thank you for considering contributing to openapi-boilerplate 🥳

 ## Reporting bugs